-i:gJ Serve students in high-risk population(s) whether learning is happening through On-Site, Hybrid (partially On-Sit e and partially Comprehensive Distance Learning models), or Comprehensive Distance Learning models.

-Medically Fragile, Complex and Nursing-Dependent Student Requirements

-- i:gJ All districts must account for students who have health conditions that require additional nursing se rvices.
-Oregon law (ORS 336.201) defines three levels of severity related to required nursing services: - Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services. - Medically Fragile: Are students who may have a life threatening health condition and who may require immediate professional nursing services. - Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services. - i:gJ Staff and school ad ministrat ors, in partnership with school nurses, or other school health providers, should work with interdisciplinary teams to address individual student needs.
-The school registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and state law: - Communicate with parents and health care providers to determine return to school status and current needs ofthe student.
+C HA A/ODE Requirements Hybrid/Onsite Plan ( $\boxtimes$ Serve students in high-risk population(s) whether learning is happening through On-Site, Hybrid (partially On-Site and partially Comprehensive Distance Learning models), or Comprehensive All students who qualify for special education will receive services consistent with their IEP's.
+Distance Learning models.
+All students who qualify for ESOL services will receive services dically Fragile, Complex and Nursing-Dependent Student consistent with their needs. uirements $\times$ All districts must account for students who have health conditions Student 504 plans will be honored. that require additional nursing services.
+Oregon law (ORS 336.201) defines three levels of severity related to required nursing TAG students will continue to receive services. services: 0 $\boxtimes$ Medically Complex: Are students who may have an unstable health condition and who may require daily professional nursing services.
+Medically Fragile: Are students who may have a life- threatening health condition and who may require immediate professional nursing services.
+Nursing-Dependent: Are students who have an unstable or life-threatening health condition and who require daily, direct, and continuous professional nursing services.
+Staff and school administrators, in partnership with school nurses, or other school health providers, should work with Consistent with Comprehensive Distance Learning requirements, the above services shall, whenever possible, be delivered synchronously or while at school.
+Visitors/Volunteers will be unable to work in schools, or complete other volunteer activities that require in person interaction, at this time.
+Adults in schools are limited to essential personnel only. interdisciplinary teams to address individual student needs.
+The school registered nurse (RN) is responsible for nursing care provided to individual students as outlined in ODE guidance and state law: Communicate with parents and health care providers to determine return to school status and current needs of the student.